 The Flight Coffee Hanger • website • 04 830 0909

-A popular hangout for students and business folk alike adding to a lively and welcoming ambience in an industrial setting of exposed concrete and natural timber.
-The Hanger is a coffee mecca, offering a vast range of Flight coffee including espresso, batch, hand brew, cold coffee and tasting flights, as well as a food menu and counter options.
+A popular hangout for students and business folk alike.
+A lively and welcoming ambience in an industrial setting of exposed concrete and natural timber.
+The Hanger is a coffee mecca.
+They offer a vast range of Flight coffee including espresso, batch, hand brew, cold coffee and tasting flights.
+Also, a food menu and counter options are available.
 I recommend the straight forward, yet delicious scrambled eggs on sourdough with a flat white.

 Memphis Belle • website • 021 244 8626

-One of the top coffee shops in Wellington, serving up a dose of loud music, delicious counter snacks of cheese scones, muffins and slices but most importantly these coffee aficionados know their coffee and consistently deliver.
+Another top coffee shop in Wellington.
+Memphis Belle serve up a dose of loud music and delicious counter snacks of cheese scones, muffins and slices.
+However, most importantly the coffee aficionados know their coffee and consistently deliver.
 Actually, they also make a great hot honey, lemon and ginger come to think of it, served in a cool pitcher.
-A selection of ramshackle indoor and outdoor seating is available, which offers prime people watching at this cafe – sandwiched between Dixon Street and Manners Street.
+A selection of ramshackle indoor and outdoor seating is available.
+Prime people watching is guaranteed at this cafe, which is sandwiched between Dixon Street and Manners Street.

 Coolsville Trading Post • website • 04 386 4513

 A very small suburban café in Hataitai that promises a warm welcome and laid-back ambience.
-The counter is always crammed with tasty, healthy food and snacks including fresh salads, ham and cheese toasties, a range of sandwiches and wraps such as the Pablo wrap with chorizo, homemade black beans, zany zeus halloumi and salsa.
+The counter is always crammed with tasty, healthy food and snacks.
+This includes fresh salads, ham and cheese toasties, a range of sandwiches and wraps.
+The Pablo wrap with chorizo, homemade black beans, zany zeus halloumi and salsa are all fantastic.
 I can also vouch that the coffee is consistently excellent too, which is why I keep returning time and time again.

 People’s Coffee Cafe • website • 04 389 6777

-A small, unpretentious Newtown coffee shop offering a minimalist environment to relax and savour a consistently wonderful fair trade and organic coffee with an amazing fresh pastry or cake.
-If you are serious about coffee, I recommend making a beeline to People’s Coffee – you won’t regret it.
+A small, unpretentious Newtown coffee shop.
+They offer a minimalist environment to relax and savour a consistently wonderful fair trade and organic coffee.
+Also, they serve amazing fresh pastries and cakes.
+If you are serious about coffee, I recommend making a beeline to People’s Coffee.
+I can guarantee you won’t regret it.
 Indoor and outdoor seating available at this chilled spot.

 Raglan Roast • website • 04 384 9030